deislabs/deislabs.io/content/posts/docker-mixin-blog-post.md

 ### Use Docker CLI

-To run docker/whalesay, use the code below to pull the image and then run it with a command to say "Hello World".
+Next, to run docker/whalesay, use the code below to pull the image and then run it with a command to say "Hello World".
 ```
 install:
 - docker: